nojvek/smls/SON.md

     0 1 1 1 1 0 0
 ```

+### Comments and Text
 Sometimes we'd like to write many properties in one line.
 Let's make 'address' property a one liner.
 The requirement is that there should be no space between '='.
 It should always be property=val.
 Also if value contains spaces then it should be wrapped in quotes.
 We'll use this syntax across sml and sss.

-What about paragraphs of text? '~' is for a block of text.
+* '~' for a block of text.
 They can be across multiple lines.

-'//' are for block comments.
-They can be across multiple lines as long as they are in blocks.
+* '//' for block comments.
+They are block level too

 ```
 firstName John